phalpern/WG21-halpern/task_region_proposal-r3.md

 _Throws_: `task_canceled_exception`, as described in [Exception Handling][].

 _Postcondition_: All tasks spawned by the nearest enclosing task region have finished.
-A call to `wait` may return on a different thread than that from which it was called.
+A call to `wait` may return on a different thread than that on which it was called. [_Note_: The call to `wait` is sequenced before subsequent operations as if `wait` returns on the same thread. -- _end note_]

 [_Example:_